 You know how people talk about having ‘fire in the belly’?
-That’s an indirect reference to the solar plexus chakra, which is the energy centre concerned with personal power and control.
-This is an energy centre I’ve had constant blocks in myself so I’m very familiar with it.
+That’s an indirect reference to the solar-plexus chakra, which is the energy centre concerned with personal power and control.
+This is an energy centre I’ve had constant blocks so I’m very familiar with it.

-Symbolised by the element of fire, the solar plexus is the third chakra, following the base and the sacral chakras.
-Located in the middle of your back and belly (just above the naval), it’s all about asserting your power without dominating other people, having will power and being comfortable with your place in the world.
+Symbolised by the element of fire, the solar plexus is the third chakra, sitting above the base and the sacral chakras.
+Located in the middle of your back and belly (just above the navel), it’s all about asserting your power without dominating other people, having will power and being comfortable with your place in the world.

 Even though chakras deal with esoteric energy, your physical energy is also at play in this chakra.
 If this chakra is balanced, you use your energy wisely – you don’t overextend yourself for long periods, and you don’t waste it on people who drain you.

 While the base chakra was about fear and the sacral chakra was about guilt, the solar plexus’ enemy is shame.

 (Image: the solar -plexus chakra symbol)

 Essentially this chakra about owning your identity and being at peace with where you’re at in life – and it makes sense that that’s lacking in people who are bullies, workaholics or constantly angry.

 People who are deficient in energy in the solar plexus chakra might display these characteristics: